 Like any good business owner, you should work out the logistics of how you’ll run your business beforehand.
 As you continue, you can make adjustments based on what works and what doesn’t.
 Use this process as a starting point:

-- Get your quote template and invoice template ready.
+- Get your cleaning estimate template and invoice template ready.

 - Create your cleaning checklist template using a mobile app so you can bring it with you to all your jobs and maintain consistency in the quality of your work.